open-reaction-database/ord-schema/CONTRIBUTING.md

 entity under this Agreement for that Contribution or Work shall terminate as of the date such litigation is filed.

-4. You represent that You are legally entitled to grant the above license.
-You represent further that each employee of the Corporation designated by You is authorized to submit Contributions on behalf of the Corporation.
+4. You represent that you are legally entitled to grant the above license.
+If your employer(s) has rights to intellectual property that you create that includes your Contributions, you represent that you have received permission to make Contributions on behalf of that employer, or that your employer has waived such rights for your Contributions to ORDP.

 5. You are not expected to provide support for Your Contributions, except to the extent You desire to provide support.
 You may provide support for free, for a